ankitrmishra01/ankitrmishra01/README.md

 > *"The best way to predict the future is to invent it."* — Alan Kay

 > *"Any sufficiently advanced technology is indistinguishable from magic."* — Arthur C. Clarke

-> *"Code is like humor.
-When you have to explain it, it's bad."* — Cory House

 ---